Processing Pipeline in SpaCy

 nlp

-In some cases, you do want to load all pipeline components and their weights, because you need them at different points in your application.
-However, if you only need a Doc object with named entities, there’s no need to run all pipeline components on it
+In some cases, we do want to load all pipeline components and their weights, because we need them at different points in our application.
+However, if we only need a Doc object with named entities, there is no need to run all pipeline components on it

 PYTHON